HyperX Pulsefire Haste 2 Mouse Review

 No

 This mouse shares the same shape and dimensions as the previous-generation HyperX Pulsefire Haste.
-If you're interested in a somewhat smaller wired gaming mouse, check out the Razer Cobra.
+If you're interested in a slightly smaller wired gaming mouse, consider the Razer Cobra.

 8.0